 The Green Line Extension (GLX) provides the first direct rail link connecting Downtown Boston to Union Square in Somerville and College Avenue in Medford – two densely populated, historically underserved areas.
 Forecast to add 50,000 daily passenger trips to Boston’s transit network, the two-branch light rail extension puts the city one step closer to meeting its goal of carbon neutrality by 2050 by significantly reducing vehicle trips and associated air emissions.
 The Union Square Branch, the first of the extension’s two branches, opened in March 2022.
 With the opening of the Medford Branch, expected later in the year, the GLX will be complete.

-The GLX has been on the drawing board since 1990 but didn’t break ground until 2012.
-Three years into the design process, in August 2015, the MBTA disclosed that the project’s costs had ballooned to $3bn—an increase of more than $1bn over previous estimates.
+The project had been on the drawing board since 1990 but didn’t break ground until 2012.
+Three years into the project, in August 2015, the MBTA disclosed that the project’s costs had ballooned to $3bn—an increase of more than $1bn over previous estimates—seriously jeopardizing the project.

 Arup’s involvement in the project began in October 2015 when we were hired to perform a full-scale evaluation of all aspects of the project—from scope and schedule to programming and procurement.
 The assessment identified a variety of interventions that could be used to bring the project’s cost back within original projections.
 MassDOT cancelled the project in December 2015 and formed a multidisciplinary Interim Project Management Team (IPMT) to undertake a preliminary redesign aimed at: